golemfactory/golem-architecture/arch-snapshot/arch.md

 ### Selling on Golem platform

-This chapter explains the process of advertising resources on the Golem Network and selling them to Requestors.
-It provides a high-level overview of how the Provider Agent application should operate and interact with the Yagna Daemon.
+Even though currently Golem is used for trading computational resources, it has been decided that it can theoretically be used to trade anything.
+This means that the Marketplace does not enforce any standards on goods traded, making it conceptually more similar to [craigslist](https://craigslist.org/) than to a stock exchange.
+As a consequence, direct interaction between buyer and seller is required to make a transaction.

-The following steps are needed:
+It is the main goal of the [Provider Agent](#provider-agent) to implement logic for selling resources in Golem Network.
+From high level perspective, Agent application should do following things:
 1. Describe Resources using property language to create [Offer](#offer)
 2. Publish Offer on market
-3. Listen on incoming Proposal events and negotiate [Agreement](#agreement) with the most promising Requestor
+3. Listen on incoming Proposal events and negotiate [Agreement](#agreement) with the most promising [Requestor](#requestor)
-4. Wait until Requestor will demand [Activity](#activity) creation by listening to activity events
+4. Wait until [Requestor](#requestor) will demand [Activity](#activity) creation by listening to activity events
 5. Allocate promised Resources according to [Agreement](#agreement)
-6. Send [DebitNotes](#debit-note) to notify Requestor with update cost
+6. Send [DebitNotes](#debit-note) to notify [Requestor](#requestor) with update cost
-7. Terminate Agreement or wait for Agreement termination event sent by Requestor
+7. Terminate Agreement or wait for Agreement termination event sent by [Requestor](#requestor)
-8. Send [Invoice](#invoice) to summarize the cost of the Agreement
+8. Send [Invoice](#invoice) to summarize the cost of the [Agreement](#agreement)
-9. Listen on Payment API events for Invoice settlement and payment confirmation
+9. Listen on Payment API events for [Invoice](#invoice) settlement and payment confirmation

 #### 1. Describe Resources using property language to create [Offer](#offer)